daricor/script-kvm/README.md

 # script-kvm
-manage virtual machines on KVM
+script to manage virtual machines on KVM